Gas caps get lost all the time, the most common causes are vibrating mowers shaking the cap loose, and either getting mowed or lost in the long grass.

 - Engine stops after thirty minutes cutting and won’t restart

 If you are that MacGyver, you might like the video repair section.
-It covers common mower repairs the homeowner can easily fix, video page includes relevant links to parts and tools you’ll need nail the repair.
+It covers common mower repairs the homeowner can easily fix, video page includes relevant links to parts and tools you’ll need to nail the repair.